eccelerators/SimStm/src/rst/language_instructions/16_UnitTests.rst

 Unit Tests
 ----------

-The test folder contains unittests for all commands.
+The test folder contains unit tests for all commands.
 Thus all commands are verified for each release by regression tests.

 .. code-block:: none